XiongPengNUS/rsome/README.md

 ## Team <a id="section5"></a>

 RSOME is a software project supported by Singapore Ministry of Education Tier 3 Grant *Science of Prescriptive Analytics*.
 It is primarly developed and maintained by [Zhi Chen](https://www.cb.cityu.edu.hk/staff/zchen96/), [Melvyn Sim](https://bizfaculty.nus.edu.sg/faculty-details/?profId=127), and [Peng Xiong](https://bizfaculty.nus.edu.sg/faculty-details/?profId=543).
-Many others have contributed and helped greatly in the way of developing RSOME, such as Erick Delage, Zhaowei Hao, Long He, Zhenyu Hu, Jun Jiang, Brad Sturt and Qinshen Tang.
+Many other researchers, including Erick Delage, Zhaowei Hao, Long He, Zhenyu Hu, Jun Jiang, Brad Sturt, Qinshen Tang, as well as anonymous users and paper reviewers, have helped greatly in the way of developing RSOME.

 ## Citation <a id="section6">